-As a way to restore your teeth and improve your smile, you probably have questions about how long it will last.
+If you’re considering composite bonding as a way to restore your teeth and improve your smile, you probably have questions about how long it will last.

 On average, composite bonding can last anywhere from 5-7 years depending on several factors such as lifestyle habits (i.e., smoking), oral hygiene habits (i.e., brushing and flossing regularly), and diet (i.e., avoiding foods that stain such as red wine, turmeric etc.).
 With proper care and regular maintenance composite bonding can even last up to 10 years without needing any touch-ups or replacements—which makes them an attractive option for many patients who don’t want to commit to more intensive dental procedures like porcelain veneers or crowns.

 Should I Get Composite Bonding?